Please check back for information about future application and test dates.

 Will I get paid while in the police academy?

-Appointees to the police academy will be paid $600.00 per week while attending the police academy.
+Appointees to the police academy will be paid on a biweekly basis while attending the police academy.
 After graduation, appointees will receive their police officer salary.

 Will I be given a drug test?